ioBroker/ioBroker.hm-rega/README.md

 ## Changelog
 ### 2.2.1 (2019-01-29)
 * (foxriver76) create alarm states with correct name instead of renaming on restart
+* (foxriver76) fix to enable acknowledging servicemessages for all instance types

 ### 2.2.0 (2019-01-26)
 * (foxriver76) reworked alarm states, see FAQ